-Cg-GlcCer had a similar expression profile across tissues to Cg-sptlc1 and Cg-AC, the highest expression being in the gill (27.9-fold over minimum), followed by digestive gland, mantle and adductor (data not shown).
+Cg-GlcCer had a similar expression profile across tissues to Cg-sptlc1 and Cg-AC, the highest expression being in the gill, followed by digestive gland, mantle and adductor (data not shown).
 It was not expressed differently in Vibrio-exposed compared to control oysters (p=0.47; Figure 6).